ViralTexts/gtr-clusters/clusters/18731010-sn83032041-BeCarefulWhatYouSay.md

 <table style="width: 100%;"><tr><td style="width: 50%">

- OF OTHERS. -IN speaking of a
+.THE FAULTS OF OTHERS. -IN speaking of a
 person&#x27;s faults, :Pray don&#x27;t forget your
 own .; Iiemember those in homes of
 .glasss Should seldom throw a stone; If